thorsten/phpMyFAQ/docs/update.md

 - phpMyFAQ 3.1.x
 - phpMyFAQ 3.2.x

-If you're running an older version of phpMyFAQ we recommend a new and fresh installation.
+If you're running an older version of phpMyFAQ than listed above we recommend a new and fresh installation.
 If you need support for updating an old FAQ from the 1.x or 2.x series, [please email us](thorsten_AT_phpmyfaq_DOT_de).

+## Before you upgrade

+Please make sure that you're running at least PHP 8.1, otherwise the upgrade won't work.

 ## Upgrading from phpMyFAQ 3.0.x